'Those people are not me' – KION546

 Ashanti Jabri

-Ashanti Jabri, 27, is a data analyst and martial artist living in Atlanta, Georgia.
+Ashanti Jabri, 27, is a data analyst and martial artist living in Atlanta.

 Jabri says he always felt like an outsider in the South.
 Being both Black and Muslim, he was taught to be wary of racism and Islamophobia from a very young age.
 But Jabri didn’t really understand what that meant until the morning of the attacks.